We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 When a proposal is accepted, the leads should designate one or more

-feature to help shepherd it through the process.
-It is recommended that at
+help shepherd it through the process.
+It is recommended that at least one

 3.1 - Leads should try to be sensitive to the relative timezone of contributors with their sponsors to reduce cycle times on reviews.